operand/agency/README.md

 discovering and invoking actions across all parties, automatically handling things such as reporting exceptions, enforcing access restrictions, and more.

-By defining just a single channel class, the API may accommodate systems as varied as:
+By defining just a single `Channel` subclass, the API may accommodate systems as varied as:
 - voice assistants
 - UI driven applications
 - terminal environments